 - Ronald McDonald House Charities

-3. Store the candy or freeze it.
+3. Store the Halloween candy or freeze it.

 How long can you keep Halloween candy?

 Did you know candy usually has a pretty long shelf life, sometimes between six months to one year.
+Store your candy and it will keep for many months!

 How do you store leftover Halloween candy?